 Chuck’s Critiques by Charles LePage

-I give BILLBOARDS 4 out of 5 geek goggles, if I can presume to issue such prestigious awards.
+I give Hero Squared: Love And Death 4 out of 5 geek goggles, if I can presume to issue such prestigious awards.